Welcome to the Criminal Justice Information Network

 The CJIN Board included a section within the report outlining several opportunities to enhance the information sharing capabilities of local law enforcement along with the ability to obtain advanced crime fighting tools – crime mapping, searching narratives, connecting known associates, property, vehicles, etc. The opportunity to share and use these crime tools can be obtained by exporting the information within the local record management systems to the FBI's National Data Exchange System.
 As stated in the report, the CJIN Board will continue to meet with the vendors of North Carolina to facilitate an interface between local law enforcement and the FBI.

-The CJIN Board has been working to connect the two largest regional systems in NC, the Charlotte Regional Information Sharing System (CRISS) and the Law Enforcement Information Exchange (LInX) System which was developed by the Naval Criminal Investigative Service (NCIS) and is being maintained by Northrop Grumman.
-This initative has been achived and now the CJIN Board is hoping to obtain funding for some additonal agencies to connect to the LInX system.
+The CJIN Board has successfully connected the two largest regional systems in NC, the Charlotte Regional Information Sharing System (CRISS) and the Law Enforcement Information Exchange (LInX) System which was developed by the Naval Criminal Investigative Service (NCIS) and is being maintained by Northrop Grumman.
+This initative has been achived and now the CJIN Board has obtained funding for eight additonal agencies to connect to the LInX system - these agencies account for approximately 10% of North Carolina.
 Details of these projects are located here.

 The North Carolina DNA Database (§ 15A-266.3A) requires defendants arrested for certain felony offenses to provide DNA samples at arrest rather than waiting for conviction.
 These samples are collected by local Law Enforcement while fingerprinting defendants at arrest.
 These samples are forwarded to the SBI to be analyzed and added to the DNA Database.
 They are then to be used to identify guilty parties as well as exonerate the innocent.
 If the defendant is later found not guilty, or pleads guilty to a misdemeanor not covered by this statute then the SBI is directed to destroy the sample.
 (Unless other grounds exist to allow them to keep the sample: i.e. the defendant’s DNA was taken pursuant to a previous felony conviction); 15A-266(3A) requires that in cases where the defendant has been found not guilty, case dismissed or never charged the Defendant shall have his DNA sample expunged from the DNA Database.
 The statute directs that that the local District Attorney notify the SBI when the DNA should be expunged from the Database.
 At the March 29, 2012 CJIN Board meeting a resolution was unanimously passed, recommending an alternative process for handling expunction, please click here for more information about DNA expunction.